ombrac/ombrac/README.md

 ```
 Will sets up a SOCKS5 server on 127.0.0.1:1080, forwarding traffic to example.com:443.

-When using a self-signed certificate, the client requires both the `--server-name` parameter and the `--tls-cert` path to be explicitly configured.

-Alternatively, you can use the `--insecure` option to skip TLS verification. **This is not recommended for production environments as it bypasses certificate validation, potentially exposing your communication to security risks.**
+Alternatively, you can use the `--tls-mode insecure` option to skip TLS verification. **This is not recommended for production environments as it bypasses certificate validation, potentially exposing your communication to security risks.**

 #### Run the container